NunuLi/webmaps_django/README.md

 ```
 ### How to use this website
 1. Open a browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 2. Log in through the **log in** link.
-We only have two users in the database right now.
+There are only two users in the database right now.
 You can find out the user name and password in the **Model** section below. *Note*: Log in with user "Yiran" if you want to go to the administrator page [http://localhost:8000/admin/](http://localhost:8000/admin/).
 You can easily add/edit/delete user and user's app with GUI from the admin site.
 3. After log in, You will go back to the home page.
 The home page will be update with only the applications that user have.
-4. Click on the application link.
-You can go to each ArcGIS Javascript application page.
+4. Click on the application link and then you will go to each ArcGIS Javascript application page.
 5. Log out from the home page when you want to leave.

 ## Design of website